funkybob/gilbert/docs/plugins/index.rst

 Plugins
 *******

-When a ``Site`` is instantiated, it will try to load all plugins.
+When a ``Site`` is instantiated, it will try to load all plugins listed in the config `plugins` list.

-Plugins are any packages in the ``gilbert.plugins`` namespaced package.

 If a plugin has an ``init_site`` function, it will be registered to be called on the site's ``init`` event.
 See :doc:`/hooks` for more details.